 Holystone Primary Curriculum Statement

-At Holystone Primary School we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
-The curriculum incorporates the statutory requirements of the National Curriculum (2014) and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
-The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.
+At Holystone Primary School we aim to offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.

 We have reviewed the coverage of all subject areas to ensure they match the requirements of the National Curriculum and have produced coverage maps which outline the programmes of study for each year group.
 We have also reviewed the skills and knowledge taught to ensure this is progressive across all subject areas.
-We will be updating the links to this page with further information very soon.
+We will soon be producing 'Knowledge Organisers' for the topics that we cover which will help pupils and parents focus on the key knowledge and core vocabulary that will be required to demonstrate a sound understanding of the given topic.
+The development of a curriculum is a dynamic and constantly evolving process and we will be updating the links on this page with further information as this review moves forward.

 The programmes of study within the National Curriculum (NC) sets out expectations at the end of each key stage, and all maintained schools are free to develop a curriculum relevant to their pupils that teaches this content.